-    Prayer Shawl ministry meets at Saint John Neumann at 10:00 am on the first Wednesday of the month and 7:00 pm on the second Thursday of the month.
+Prayer Shawl ministry meets at Saint John Neumann at 10:00 am on the first Wednesday of the month.
 This ministry is open to everyone who enjoys knitting, crocheting, prayers and community.
 Join us!

 If you or a loved one would like to receive a prayer shawl, please contact Lori Hannasch at 651-209-8590.

 Click below to download our testimonials from prayer shawl recipients:

 Click below to download our donation form: